 International Energy Agency: "The International Energy Agency (IEA) acts as energy policy advisor to 26 member countries in their effort to ensure reliable, affordable and clean energy for their citizens."

-Nations of the World: Legal information on foreign nations, provided by the law department of the Library of Congress.
+Nations of the World: Legal information on foreign nations, including Constitutional Law and Legislation by country.
+Provided by the Law Department of the Library of Congress.

 United Nations System of Organizations: Comprehensive index of websites to international organizations and agencies offering economic and statistical information.